-The Partnership was formed under the laws of the Province of British Columbia under the name "Maple Leaf Short Duration 2022 Flow-Through Limited Partnership" pursuant to the Partnership Agreement between the General Partner and Hugh Cartwright, as the Initial Limited Partner, and became a limited partnership effective December 2, 2021, the date of filing of its Certificate of Limited Partnership.
+The Partnership was formed under the laws of the Province of British Columbia and became a limited partnership effective May 13, 2022, the date of filing of its Certificate of Limited Partnership.
 Certain provisions of the Partnership Agreement are summarized in this prospectus.
 See "Organization and Management Details of Partnership - Details of Partnership Agreement".